microsoft/terminal/doc/terminal-v2-roadmap.md

 ## Milestones

 The Windows Terminal project is engineered and delivered as a set of 4-week milestones.
-New features will go into [Windows Terminal Preview](https://aka.ms/terminal-preview) first, then a month after they been in Preview, those features will move into [Windows Terminal](https://aka.ms/terminal).
+New features will go into [Windows Terminal Preview](https://aka.ms/terminal-preview) first, then a month after they've been in Preview, those features will move into [Windows Terminal](https://aka.ms/terminal).

 | Duration | Activity | Releases |
 | --- | --- | --- |